chingu-voyages/v38-toucans-team-01/README.md

 ## About

-Durante is a phone book app ideal for students and working professionals.
+Durante is a phone book web app ideal for students and working professionals.
 You can access, store and update your contacts from any device by just logging in to your account.

 ### Features